On this page

 - Address history and identity clues that help narrow the right person

 The challenge is that these records rarely live in one neat place.
-A county court site may show a case index, a sheriff source may only show recent bookings, and obituary information may come from entirely different sources.
+A county court site may show a case index, a sheriff source may only show recent bookings, and marriage or divorce information may come from entirely different systems.
 That is why I typically start with a broader public-records search before moving into local sources.

 The main types of public records people search most often